awslabs/synchro-charts/design/base-chart.md

 ![overview](base-chart-main-components.png)

 ## Customizing visualizations
-Synchro Charts utilizes https://threejs.org/ to manage 3D scenes which represent the visualizations rendered onto a bar chart.
+IoT App Kit Visualizations utilizes https://threejs.org/ to manage 3D scenes which represent the visualizations rendered onto a bar chart.
 For example, to implement the dots within a scatter chart, We create some code which turns the data points into threejs `3DObjects`, which get rendered as a flat 2D point.

 How the base chart exposes the flexibility to create custom chart components, is to allow the passing in of two functions, `createChartScene` and `updateChartScene`.
 Within these functions,